Reading time: 8 minutes

 Source: Willis Towers Watson, modified by SuperGuide

 While higher income earners have more to lose in dollar terms by switching, their greater super balances mean they would still easily meet the ‘comfortable’ retirement standard.
-Whether this would be acceptable for wealthy individuals is debatable.
+Whether this would be acceptable to wealthier individuals is debatable.

-Low income earners have less to lose in dollar terms and overall impact on their retirement income, thanks to the Age Pension.
-For example, a 60-year-old low-income earner would have been on track to achieve 68% of the comfortable retirement standard pre-COVID, and 63% post-COVID after switching from a Balanced option to cash.
+Lower income earners have less to lose in dollar terms and overall impact on their retirement income thanks to the Age Pension.
+For example, a 60-year-old low-income earner would have been on track to achieve 68% of the comfortable retirement standard pre-Covid, and 63% post-Covid after switching from a Balanced option to cash.

 Know your risk tolerance

-Financial adviser Russell Lees, founder of independent advisory firm Kauri Wealth and board member of the Australian Investors Association, says investors should ensure their portfolio is aligned with their risk profile.
+Financial adviser Russell Lees, founder of independent advisory firm Kauri Wealth, says investors should ensure their portfolio is aligned with their risk profile.

 This is always the case but doubly so for anyone who is invested for the best of times and would find the worst of times difficult to tolerate.